-- 83. National Grid shall create a notional exit point near to the relevant ASEP which shall be the only recipient NTS Exit Point. - 84.
-Where there is an existing NTS Exit Point at an ASEP, the notional exit point shall not be an existing NTS Exit Point. - 85.
-A notional exit point shall be an exit point solely for the purpose of NTS exit capacity revision in accordance with this methodology. - 86.
-Any NTS exit flat capacity placed at a notional exit point shall be available for exit capacity substitution in respect of future NTS incremental exit flat capacity requirements.
+- 82. National Grid shall create a notional exit point near to the relevant ASEP which shall be the only recipient NTS Exit Point. - 83.
+Where there is an existing NTS Exit Point at an ASEP, the notional exit point shall not be an existing NTS Exit Point. - 84.
+A notional exit point shall be an exit point solely for the purpose of Exit Capacity Revision in accordance with this methodology. - 85.
+Any exit capacity placed at a notional exit point shall be available for Exit Capacity Substitution in respect of future Incremental Obligated Exit Capacity requirements.
 Substitution from the notional exit point may occur in the same analysis period as capacity is placed at the notional exit point.